Campus emergency conditions

 All clear

 • This means the immediate danger is over and that most functions may resume normal operations, occupants may re-enter buildings and/or move about campus without restriction unless specifically directed otherwise.
-Specific guidance regarding University events will be posted to the emergency webpage.
+Specific guidance regarding university events will be posted to the emergency webpage.